SonarSource/SonarTS/docs/rules/no-empty-nested-blocks.md

 ## Exceptions

 When a block contains a comment, this block is not considered to be empty.
+Moreover `catch` blocks are ignored.